 - No withholding tax on royalty payments from EU companies to Cyprus Intellectual Property Companies (EU Directive – subject to conditions)

 - Gains that arise on the disposal of Cyprus intellectual Property company’s shares are exempt from all taxes in Cyprus.

-- Royalty deductibility in paying company subject to conditions
+- Royalty deductibility in paying the company is subject to conditions

-- No withholding tax on dividend paid by Cyprus Company holding Immovable Property.
+- No withholding tax on dividends paid by Cyprus Company holding Immovable Property.

-Centralisation of Intellectual Property management in Cyprus and relevant advantages
+Centralisation of Intellectual Property Management in Cyprus and its relevant advantages